-But guided by their own self-interest, they all contribute to the final product-without any desire to enrich Apple or
+But guided by their own self-interest, they all contribute to the final product-without any desire to enrich Apple or provide enjoyment for iPad purchasers.

 The Role of the Entrepreneur

 An entrepreneur is someone who operates a business, bringing together the factors of production-labor, capital, and natural resources-to produce goods and services.